FOSTER

 Foster carers will, for rats in foster care, be supplied with appropriate housing and necessary medication.
 Foster carers will also be assisted with food and bedding within the limits of donations to the Rescue.

-Foster carers are required to be able to transport the rats in their care to and from the rescue, and in some cases the vets, as required.
+Foster carers are required to be able to transport the rats in their care to and from the vets, as required.

 All foster carers start by caring for rats in need of medical care or trust training, and following this can be selected to care for complex, medical or maternity cases if the carer desires it, additional training may be needed and will be provided if so.